springernature/vpat/nature.md

 <br><br>
 The "View all journals" link in this product's header is not available when content has reflowed.
 We are actively working to repair this problem.
 <br><br>
-Third-party scripts (e.g. advertising, customer services widgets) may inject content that fails to meet this criterion.
+Third-party scripts (e.g. advertising) may inject content that fails to meet this criterion.
 When we become aware of deficiencies, we immediately take steps to request repairs from third-party vendors.
 </td>
 </tr>
 <tr id="non-text-contrast" valign="top">